 The primary aim of treating DKA is to replace the lost fluids and electrolytes in your body.
 Here are the most common ways that DKA is treated in the hospital:

-- Fluid replacement – The amount of fluid replenishment depends on the degree of dehydration.
-If dehydration is severe, then rapid infusion of saline (adults – 1L, children -10ml/kg) is recommended.
-If DKA is moderate, then saline is infused at a slower rate.
-A mild case of DKA requires replenishment with oral rehydration., ,
+- The amount of fluid replenishment depends on the degree of dehydration.
+If dehydration is severe, then rapid infusion of saline is often recommended.
+If DKA is moderate, then saline is generally infused at a slower rate.
+A mild case of DKA may be treated with oral rehydration.

-- Insulin therapy – Insulin is generally given through IV in the hospital at a rate of 0.1unit/kg/hr.
-When your blood glucose levels fall below 240mg/dl, IV insulin should be stopped.
-Potassium (K+) levels should be maintained at or above 3.3mmol/L as insulin lowers the amount of this mineral in the body.
-In addition to this treatment, your heart rate should monitored constantly.,
+Insulin is generally given through IV in the hospital, often at a rate of 0.1unit/kg/hr.
+When your blood glucose levels fall below 240mg/dl, IV insulin is typically stopped.
+Potassium (K+) levels should be maintained at or above 3.3mmol/L as insulin lowers the amount of this mineral in the blood.
+In addition to this treatment, your heart rate should be monitored constantly.

 - Monitor your blood sugar at least 3-4 times a day or more during times of illness or stress.

 - Take extra care when you are sick and follow the sick day steps discussed with your doctor.

 - Keep your diabetes in check by avoiding the potential causes of DKA

 Complications of Diabetic Ketoacidosis